APCSLowell/Tendron/README.md

 ![Alt text](Tendron.gif)

 When drawn, the tendrils together look very plant-like for such a simple algorithm.
-The effect is enhanced by using the tendril length to determine the line color used when drawing.
+The effect is enhanced by using the tendril length to determine the `stroke` used when drawing.

 Suggested steps to completing this assignment:
 ----------------------------------------------